Keio University

 2020/09/08

-"Non-essential and non-urgent" basically means something you don't have to do in a hurry right now, or something that is fine to put off until later.
-While I was thinking about this, the government issued a state of emergency and provided examples of what constitutes non-essential and non-urgent.
-According to them, gatherings of people are prohibited in principle.
-Food sections in the basements of department stores are necessary, so please stay open.
-However, the main department store buildings are asked to voluntarily close.
+"Non-essential and non-urgent" basically means something you don't have to rush to do right now, something that can be put off until later.
+While I was thinking about this, the government issued a state of emergency and provided examples of what constitutes "non-essential and non-urgent."
+They said, in principle, people gathering is prohibited.
+Food departments in the basements of department stores are necessary, so please stay open.
+However, we ask the main department store buildings to voluntarily close.
 That sort of thing.
-Bookstores are fine, but second-hand bookstores should close; super sento (large bathhouses) and saunas should close, but regular sento are necessary for public hygiene, so please stay open.
+Bookstores are fine, but second-hand bookstores should close; super sento (large public baths) and saunas should close, but regular sento are necessary for public hygiene, so please stay open.
 Live music venues, movie theaters, theaters, yose (vaudeville theaters), sports matches, concerts, exhibitions, theme parks, and various other events where people might gather were all asked to close.
-Schools were also deemed non-essential and non-urgent and were closed.
-Public facilities such as libraries, museums, art galleries, zoos, and aquariums also shut down.
-"Please do not take non-essential and non-urgent trips," "Refrain from commuting and telework if you can work from home"—thanks to these notices, social life changed completely.
+Schools were also deemed non-essential and non-urgent, so they closed.
+Public facilities like libraries, museums, art galleries, zoos, and aquariums also shut down.
+"Please do not take non-essential and non-urgent trips," "Refrain from commuting and telework if you can"—thanks to these notices, social life changed completely.

-First of all, commuting trains became truly empty.
-I was surprised at just how much "non-essential and non-urgent" commuting there had been.
-Pachinko parlors and restaurants like izakaya voluntarily closed.
-Bookstores were supposed to be allowed to stay open, but because the department stores and station buildings that house large bookstores all voluntarily closed, they ended up shutting down too.
+First of all, commuter trains became truly empty.
+I was shocked at just how much "non-essential and non-urgent" commuting there had been.
+Pachinko parlors and restaurants like izakayas voluntarily closed.
+Bookstores were supposed to be okay, but department stores and station buildings housing large bookstores all closed, so they stopped operating.
 Mass retailers like Yodobashi Camera and Bic Camera also closed.
-It became a strange town where almost every shop except for grocery stores was closed.
+It turned into a strange town where almost every shop except grocery stores was closed.

-Now, what kind of changes did this non-essential and non-urgent lifestyle of self-restraint bring to the life of a manga artist, who is originally a shut-in with a lot of work at home?
-Or rather, for the first time, I could see the life that I usually wasn't particularly conscious of.
-I realized that even though I tended to be a shut-in, I actually went out quite a bit for one thing or another.
-Judging art and attending award ceremonies, giving talks at libraries, meetings for an African support group I help with at an NGO, council meetings for several organizations where I serve as a councilor, regular meetings for hobby groups, business meetings, and dinners... besides those, there were exhibitions, friends' solo shows, movies, and events.
-If I counted them, there was an endless stream of small errands, and I was going out quite a bit.
+Now, what kind of changes did this life of non-essential and non-urgent self-restraint bring to the life of a manga artist, who is originally a shut-in with a lot of work at home?
+Or rather, for the first time, I could see the life I usually lived without any particular awareness.
+I realized that even though I tended to be a shut-in, I actually went out quite a bit for various reasons.
+Judging art, award ceremonies, talks at libraries, meetings for an African support group I help with at an NGO, councils for several organizations where I serve as a trustee, regular meetings for hobby groups, business meetings, dinners... plus exhibitions, friends' solo shows, movies, and events—there were endless little errands, and I was going out quite a bit.
 I also go to get blood pressure medication and visit the dentist.
-In such a schedule, if I were to name things that weren't non-essential and non-urgent, it would probably only be the blood pressure medicine and the dental treatment.
+In such a schedule, the only things that weren't "non-essential and non-urgent" were probably the blood pressure medicine and the dental treatment.

 Then, in an atmosphere where everything was deemed non-essential and non-urgent and all gatherings were to be avoided, almost all my plans disappeared, and I literally became a shut-in.
-Apparently, if you just look at documents at home, stamp them with your seal, and send them back, it counts as having had a meeting.
-Even for small meetings or appointments, the "non-essential and non-urgent" time I used to spend—like stopping by a bookstore on the way, looking for stationery, peeking into a plastic model shop, or watching a movie if I had time—all vanished.
+Apparently, if you just look at documents at home, stamp them with your seal, and send them back, it counts as having a meeting.
+Even for small meetings or discussions, the "non-essential and non-urgent" time I used to spend—dropping by a bookstore while I was out, looking for stationery, peeking into a plastic model shop, or watching a movie if I had time—all of it vanished.

-Even if I go to the dentist because it's not non-essential and non-urgent, if everything around is closed and I can't peek into a bookstore, a stationery shop, or a soba shop, then I've just had a painful time with my teeth, and the day ends in sadness.
-This request for self-restraint made me realize how much those "non-essential and non-urgent" things are necessary for our lives, providing enrichment and the joy of living.
+Even if I go to the dentist because it's not "non-essential and non-urgent," if everything around is closed and I can't peek into a bookstore, stationery shop, or soba shop, then I've just had a painful time with my teeth, and the day ends in sadness.
+This request for self-restraint made me realize how much these "non-essential and non-urgent" things are necessary for our lives, providing moisture and the joy of living.
 I want a society where it is natural to be able to go anywhere freely and meet people.
 No matter how many movies I can watch on video, it would be a huge shock if, once the self-restraint ends, the movie theaters, restaurants, second-hand bookstores, and plastic model shops have all gone out of business.
-If the government is going to request self-restraint for this kind of culture, I want them to provide proper compensation and cherish it.
-These were my thoughts during the days of the COVID crisis, hoping for such a country.
+If the government is going to request self-restraint for this kind of culture, I want them to compensate it properly and cherish it.
+These were my thoughts during the days of the COVID-19 crisis, wishing for such a country.

 *Affiliations and titles are as of the time of publication.